 If you live in a place that truly takes the worst punches from Old Man Winter — say North Dakota or Alaska — you'll really want to dress for success against winter's onslaughts.
-Take a look at a parka like The North Face Men's McMurdo Down Parka II (from $246.99 with free shipping, a low by $21).
+Take a look at a parka like the Patagonia Women's Fitz Roy Down Parka (from $224 with free shipping, 50% off).
 This ultimate parka boasts:

-- A below-hip-length design for the best combination of warmth and flexibility
+- A longer-cut design for the best combination of warmth and flexibility